paulhenri-l/laravel-engine-core/README.md

 - Add namespace functions for every common namespace
 - Add helpers to get the engine's name everywhere
 - Check if we can isolate everything (cache, session etc...) but it might not be needed

+## TODO After that

+- Translations should be publishable

 ## TODO Dev experience
 - Assets compilation (install console or skeleton)